Skip to content

 • Users can manage the same override with the !model chat command; see Chat Commands.

-• An explicit active_model_name (for example a delegated child run) still beats the thread override, and the thread override beats room_models and the authored entity model.
+• An explicit active_model_name (for example a delegated child run) still beats the thread override, and the thread override beats the runtime !room_model choice, configured room_models, and the authored entity model.

 [matrix_api]